-- Low-sodium canned soup, chicken, and vegetable broth: These can be huge sodium bombs.
+- Low-sodium canned soup, chicken, and vegetable broth: Standard versions can be sodium bombs.
 Reach for reduced-sodium varieties.

 - Canned garbanzo, black, pinto, kidney, and cannellini beans: Like soup, these can contain loads of sodium.
-Go for no-salt-added beans whenever possible.
+Go for no-salt-added beans when possible.

-- Red lentils: The ultimate fast food, these little legumes cook in just 15 minutes flat.
+- Red lentils: The ultimate fast food, these little legumes cook in just 15 minutes.

-- Peanut, almond, and sunflower butter: Seek out varieties that are free of added sugar and hydrogenated oils as well as palm oil.
+- Peanut, almond, and sunflower butter: Seek out varieties that are free of added sugar, hydrogenated oils, and palm oil.

-- Marinara sauce, canned plum tomatoes, and tomato juice: Tomato products can pack a surprising amount of sodium, so look at the Nutritional Label and ingredient lists and compare brands.
+- Marinara sauce, canned plum tomatoes, and tomato juice: Tomato products can pack a surprising amount of sodium.
+Compare brands by looking at the Nutrition Facts panel and ingredient lists.

-- Canned salmon, tuna, sardines, and anchovies: Loaded with beneficial omega-3 fats, canned fish is one of the most underrated health foods.
-Choose water-packed versions whenever possible.
+- Canned salmon, tuna, sardines, and anchovies: Loaded with beneficial omega-3 fats, canned fish is one of the most underrated healthy foods.
+Choose water-packed versions when possible.

-- Sesame seeds: Two tablespoons give you as much calcium as half a cup of milk.
+- Sesame seeds: 2 tablespoons give you as much calcium as half a cup of milk.
 Sprinkle them over cucumber salad or Asian noodles.

 - Sugar, brown sugar, maple syrup, and honey: Use these sparingly to sweeten hot cereal, plain yogurt, and whole-grain muffins.

-- Salsa: It’s a no-brainer for dialing up flavor in eggs, tacos, chicken and fish—and it has only 5 calories per tablespoon and 0 SmartPoints.
+- Salsa: It’s a no-brainer for dialing up flavor in eggs, tacos, chicken and fish—and it has only 5 calories per tablespoon and 0 PersonalPoints™.